-Several years ago, my long-time partner suddenly left me, just a few weeks before our wedding.
-I’ve spent the past few years recovering, picking up the pieces of my shattered life and immersing myself in trying to understand the mystery of abandonment and betrayal, as well as the characteristics of human nature that create this kind of devastation.
+I’ve spent the past few years recovering from the shock, picking up the pieces of my shattered life and immersing myself in trying to understand the mysteries of abandonment and betrayal, as well as the characteristics of human nature that create this kind of devastation.

-I did a lot of meditating and inquiry, reading and talking to others, caring for myself and trying to understand what was happening as I fell apart.
+I did a lot of meditating and inquiry, reading, research and talking to others, caring for myself and struggling with what was occurring as I fell apart.
 In the process, I learned a lot about betrayal—what some call “the most underrated trauma,” “the most difficult of all woundings,” ” an irreparable devaluation,” even “the greatest evil.”